 You also might enjoy this album if you’re a fan of the TV series Salem.
 There are some similar elements although witchcraft doesn’t seem to be the main focus here.
 It’s perfect for October, especially if you plan on summoning any otherworldly entities this Halloween.

-I wouldn’t recommend this album to anyone who lacks a basic knowledge of this type of music and the themes commonly used.
+I wouldn’t recommend this album to anyone who lacks basic knowledge of this type of music and the themes commonly used.
 On the other hand, if you’re a fellow headbanger, Martyr Defiled gives you exactly what you crave.

 7. Altars by Sadistik

 If you haven’t at least heard of Sadistik, it’d be hard to call yourself a true hip-hop head.
 He’s one of the most underrated MC’s of all time in my humble opinion.
 The way he’s able to weave images with his technical rhyme ability and choice of words is extremely uncanny.

 His Seattle origins shine through like a ray of sunshine through a rainy sky.
-Altars touches on a wide range of subjects and pieces seemingly abstract concepts together in ways you can’t imagine.
+Altars touch on a wide range of subjects and pieces seemingly abstract concepts together in ways you can’t imagine.

 Sadistik will take you into the catacombs of a darkened side of the human psyche.
 Throughout the 46 minute run time of Altars, you’ll be taken on a journey of ups, downs, and indifference.
 The range of emotion and depth of content is staggering.
 I will admit, it took me a couple listens on some of his older albums to appreciate everything that was happening within his multi-layered songs.

 You can tell that Sadistik has his finger on the pulse of the music being produced today and it feels like he’s able to incorporate certain elements of that while preserving his true to hip-hop influences.